Cancer: what is it?

 Age and genetics

 The risk for most cancers increases with age.
-Inherited, or familial, predisposition is also considered a risk factor, although the influence will vary from case to case.
+Inherited, or familial, predisposition is also considered a risk factor, although the influence will vary from person to person.